rsilva19/ecig_trends.github.io/final_report.md

 ## Exploratory Analysis

-To address our first question, we created line plots to visualize how frequency of e-cigarette and standard cigarette use among youth have changed from 2011-2018.
+To address our first question, we created line plots to visualize how the frequency of e-cigarette and standard cigarette use among youth have changed from 2011-2018.

 ``` r